llde/TESReloaded10/README.md

 ----
 ## Building from source
-To build, with Visual Studio 2019 and DirectX9 SDK installed, run the `build.bat` file in command line, with the following command:
+To build, with Visual Studio 2019 (Community Edition) with Desktop Development librairies, Windows SDK and DirectX9 SDK installed, run the `build.bat` file in command line, with the following command:

 ```bat
 build.bat "ProjectName" "C:/DeployFolder/"